Blue Bell Equitable Distribution Lawyers

 In addition to dividing marital assets, equitable distribution also seeks to divide marital liability.
 Marital liabilities can include mortgages on the marital home and other co-owned property, car loans, and tax obligations incurred during the marriage.
 Credit card debt is also a marital liability, even if the card is in only one spouse’s name, so long as the debt was incurred during the marriage for the household’s or family’s purposes.

-Contact Our Knowledgeable Equitable Distribution Attorneys Today to Schedule a Consultation
+Contact Our Knowledgeable Equitable Distribution Attorneys in Blue Bell Today to Schedule a Consultation

 The Blue Bell equitable distribution lawyers at Rubin, Glickman, Steinberg & Gifford, P.C. have the knowledge and experience to successfully advocate on your behalf during the equitable distribution process.
 We make a point to understand what your goals and interests are for equitable distribution, including identifying assets that are important or have sentimental value.
 We also strive to discover whether your spouse may have attempted to conceal assets from the equitable distribution process.
 Contact us today to schedule a free consultation to learn more about your rights and options and about how we can help you secure the most favorable result possible in your equitable distribution proceeding.